 31 Facts for the 31 Days of Hepatitis Awareness Month!

-In honor of Hepatitis Awareness Month, we have gathered 31 important facts about Hepatitis C, one for each day of the month, to help raise awareness, and correct misinformation.
+In honor of Hepatitis C Awareness Month, we have gathered 31 important facts about hepatitis C, one for each day of the month, to help raise awareness, and correct misinformation.

-To help spread awareness, please feel free to share, retweet, and/or comment on any or all of these 31 facts!
+To help us to spread awareness, please feel free to share, retweet, and/or comment on any of these 31 facts!
 If you have questions about hepatitis C, you can also check-out our resources below!

-- Approximately 2.7 million people in the US are living with chronic HCV, also known as hepatitis C, or “hep C”.
+- Over 3 million people in the US are living with chronic HCV, also known as hepatitis C, or “hep C”.

-- Hepatitis C is caused by a virus that is passed along from one individual to another via blood.
+- Hepatitis C is caused by a virus that is passed along (“transmitted”) from person-to-person via infected blood.

 - The liver is one of the most complex organs in the body, performing over 500 chemical processes.

-- Viral load testing is a blood test used to determine the presence and measure the level of HCV in the blood.
+- Viral load testing is a blood test used to determine the presence and amount of HCV in the blood.

 - HCV has evolved over time into at least 7 distinct genotypes, with at least 67 subtypes.